rust-lang/rfcs/text/0000-default-field-values.md

 Rust allows you to create an instance of a `struct` using the struct literal syntax `Foo { bar: expr, baz: expr }`.
 To do so, all fields in the `struct` must be assigned a value.
 This makes it inconvenient to create large `struct`s whose fields usually receive the same values.
-Struct literals also cannot be used to initialize `struct`s with fields which are inaccessible due to privacy.
 *[Functional record updates (FRU)][FRU]* can reduce noise when a `struct` derives `Default`, but are also invalid when the `struct` has inaccessible fields and do not allow the creation of an `impl` where *some* fields are